WDI-SEA/link-shortener/readme.md

 * https://goo.gl/
 * http://bitly.com

-**NOTE:** For this assignment, create a new Github repository, clone it to your computer, and create your project in there.
-For HW submission, submit a text file with a link to the repository.
+**NOTE:** For this assignment, fork and clone this repository your computer, and run `npm init` in the folder to being the project.

 ##User Experience